wkolowski/Type-Theory-Wishlist/README.md

 ### [Induction-Recursion](Induction/Induction-Recursion)

 Induction-Recursion is an enhancement of inductive types which allows us to mutually define an inductive type `I` and a recursive function of type `I -> D` for some type `D`.
 There are two common use cases:
-- defining closed universes of types - `D` is `Type`
+- defining closed universes of types - here `D` is `Type`
-- defining data types in a manner similar to induction-induction, but with more computational niceties - here `D` is not `Type`
+- defining data types in a manner similar to induction-induction, but with more computational niceties - here `D` is something  other than `Type`

 ```
 data U : Type